lucasffa/nest-base-project/README.md

 - **Auth**: Central to the application's security, handling authentication, JWT strategies, guards, decorators, and access control mechanisms.

-- **Helpers**: Features utility classes like `PermissionChecker` for efficient management of permissions and roles.

 - **User**: Manages user-related operations, encapsulating controllers and services for user data handling.

 ### Technologies and Frameworks